Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside volatility over 5 years of Aggressive Risk Portfolio is 11.1%, which is smaller, thus better compared to the benchmark SPY (14.9%) in the same period.
+• Looking at the downside risk of 11.1% in the last 5 years of Aggressive Risk Portfolio, we see it is relatively smaller, thus better in comparison to the benchmark SPY (14.9%)

 Sharpe: